-Digital transformation of public sector has a real impact on citizens.
+Digital transformation of the public sector has a real impact on citizens.
 Here are three main benefits of API-driven government, aka government API:

 - Digitalized administration brings a lot of agility for procedures and makes them easier to follow by citizens.

-- It streamlines administrative processes, and optimizes the resources of civil servants.
+- It streamlines administrative processes and optimizes the resources of civil servants.

 - It reduces corruption and bypassing regulations.

 Governments throughout the world are on the path of digital transformation.
-Some, such as UK and Singapore are leaders according to the latest UN classification.
+Some, such as the UK and Singapore are leaders according to the latest UN classification.
 Others are still in the process of planning their transformation.

 Forbes has listed six digital transformation trends in government: